Go Tutorial: Maps

 What you'll learn in this Go maps tutorial

-- Delete a key — `delete(map, key)` removes a key-value pair entirely.
+- Delete a key — `delete(map, key)` removes a key-value pair.
+Delete two books from the catalog and print the result.

-- Loop over a map — `for key, val := range myMap` iterates over every key-value pair.
+- Loop over a map — `for isbn, count := range catalog` iterates every entry.
+Important: maps are unordered — the order may change each run. …

-- Map with slice values — A map's value can be any type — including a slice.
+- Map with slice values — A map's value can be a slice: `map[string][]string` maps a member ID to their checked-out books.
+Add member M003 with tw…

 Go Maps concepts covered